Compassa, a leading provider of online health and safety training, has announced an impressive 93% pass rate for the NEBOSH…

 6. Utilize Career Transition Services

-Networking with Fellow Veterans: Connect with other veterans who have successfully transitioned into health and safety roles.
-They can offer advice, mentorship, and possibly even job leads.
+Networking with Fellow Veterans: Use online platforms such as LinkedIn and veteran forums to connect with peers who have transitioned into health and safety roles, gaining insights and job leads.

 7. Apply for Jobs